asim-qureshi/Torch.js/README.md

       this.css('color', 'black');
     },
     reversePoint: 0.75,
-    container: document.getElementById('scrollablediv') //this instance of Zipper will trigger while scrolling through this property
+    container: document.getElementById('scrollablediv') //this instance of Zipper will trigger while scrolling through this element.
   });
 ```